Skip to content

 Note: In R language continue statement is referred to as the next statement.

-The basic Function of Break and Next statement is to alter the running loop in the program and flow the control outside of the loop.
-In R language, repeat, for and while loops are used to run the statement or get the desired output N number of times until the given condition to the loop becomes false.
+The basic function of the Break and Next statement is to alter the running loop in the program and flow the control outside of the loop.
+In R language, repeat, for, and a while loops are used to run the statement or get the desired output N a number of times until the given condition to the loop becomes false.

-The break keyword is a jump statement that is used to terminate the loop at a particular iteration.
+The break Statement in R is a jump statement that is used to terminate the loop at a particular iteration.

 Syntax: